As NASA turns 60 on Oct 1, we take a look at why the agency is special and why it is so vital for our planet

 Terra is the flagship of NASA‘s Earth Observing System.
-It carries five instruments — Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), Clouds and the Earth’s Radiant Energy System (CERES), Multi-angle Imaging SpectroRadiometer (MISR), Moderate Resolution Imaging Spectroradiometer (MODIS) and Measurement of Pollution in the Troposphere (MOPITT).
+It carries five instruments that can take coincident measurements of the Earth — Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), Clouds and the Earth’s Radiant Energy System (CERES), Multi-angle Imaging SpectroRadiometer (MISR), Moderate Resolution Imaging Spectroradiometer (MODIS) and Measurement of Pollution in the Troposphere (MOPITT).

 Launched by NASA in 1976, Laser GEOdynamics Satellite-1 (LAGEOS) was the first spacecraft dedicated exclusively to high-precision laser ranging.
 LAGEOS-2 was built by the Italian Space Agency and came in 1992.
-LAGEOS provide stable orbital positions against which to measure Earth’s surface.
-The satellites are studded with 426 reflectors that return a laser pulse to its source on the ground.
+Studded with 426 reflectors that return a laser pulse to the source on the ground, give the satellites a jeweled or disco ball kind of a look.
+Due to the stability of their orbits, LAGEOS provides extremely stable orbital positions against which to measure Earth’s surface.
 Measuring the laser’s round trip travel times helps scientists to accurately measure distances for studies about Earth’s shape and continent drift.

-The Global Precipitation Measurement Mission or GPM is an international network of satellites that provide the next-generation global observations on rain and snow.
+The Global Precipitation Measurement Mission (GPM) is an international network of satellites that provide the next-generation global observations on rain and snow.
 It serves as a reference standard to unify precipitation measurements from a constellation of research and operational satellites.
-Initiated by NASA and Japanese space agency JAXA, GPM today comprises a consortium of international space agencies such as including France’s (CNES), India’s ISRO, and other organiazations like the National Oceanic and Atmospheric Administration (NOAA), the European Organization for the Exploitation of Meteorological Satellites (EUMETSAT), and others.

-The twin satellites of the Gravity Recovery and Climate Experiment (GRACE) were launched on March 17, 2002 and are making detailed measurements of the changes in Earth’s gravity field.
-This helps in investigations about Earth’s water reservoirs over land, ice and oceans, as well as earthquakes and crustal deformations.
-The two GRACE satellites, with one following the other around the planet, have completed more than 13 years of continuous measurements.
+The twin satellites of the Gravity Recovery and Climate Experiment (GRACE) were launched on March 17, 2002 to make detailed measurements of the changes in Earth’s gravity field for investigations into water reservoirs, earthquakes and crustal deformations.
+The two GRACE satellites, were retired in 2017 after completing more than 13 years of continuous measurements.

 The Solar Radiation and Climate Experiment (SORCE), launched on January 25, 2003, provides the total amount of sunlight that reaches Earth and how the sun’s output varies over time.
 It is capable of state-of-the-art measurements of incoming X-ray, ultraviolet, visible, near-infrared, and total solar radiation.
 SORCE data helps us understand the sun’s impact on Earth’s weather and climate systems, thus enabling scientists to specifically address long-term climate change, natural variability and enhanced climate prediction, and atmospheric ozone and UV-B radiation.

-Launched on May 4, 2002, Aqua has six Earth-observing instruments on board, collecting a variety of global datasets.
+Launched on May 4, 2002, Aqua has six Earth-observing instruments on board, and is named for the large amount of information being obtained about water in the Earth system from its stream of approximately 89 Gigabytes of data a day.
 Its primary mission is to collect data about the Earth’s water cycle, including evaporation from the oceans, water vapor in the atmosphere, clouds, precipitation, soil moisture, sea ice, land ice, and snow cover etc. Today it also collects additional variables including radiative energy fluxes, aerosols, vegetation cover on the land, phytoplankton and dissolved organic matter in the oceans, and air, land, and water temperatures.